Criminal Justice MS

 Concentration in Federal Law Enforcement

-This program provides students with an in-depth look at the three components of the federal criminal justice system – law enforcement, the courts, and corrections.
+This concentration provides students with an in-depth look at the three components of the federal criminal justice system – law enforcement, the courts, and corrections.
 The specialized courses develop the critical thinking and analytical reasoning necessary for a career in federal law enforcement.
 Students will examine seminal cases in federal criminal law and what effect they have had on federal law enforcement.
 Students who complete this program will be better prepared for a variety of jobs throughout the federal criminal justice system including positions as a criminal analyst, law enforcement officer, prosecution assistant, and probation officer.

 Required Concentration Courses